TritonDataCenter/node-manatee/README.md

 ['tcp://postgres@10.0.0.0:5432', 'tcp://postgres@10.0.0.1:5432', 'tcp://postgres@10.0.0.2:5432']
 ```

-Where the first element will be the primary, the second element the sync, and
+Where the first element is the primary, the second element the sync, and the
-the third and additional element asyncs.
-Only the primary should be used for
+third and any additional elements asyncs.
+Only the primary can be used for
 writes.
-If you want strongly consistent data, then only the primary should be
+If you want strongly consistent data, then only use the primary for
-used for reads as well.
-Otherwise, all 3 nodes can be used for reads, but data
+reads as well.
+Otherwise, all 3 nodes can be used for reads, but data on the
-on the sync[1] and async will be slightly out of date compared to the primary.
+sync[1] and async will be slightly out of date compared to the primary.

 [1] Synchronous replication only ensures that the transaction logs(xlog) are
-persisted to the sync standby when a write request is complete.
-This doesn't
+persisted to the standby from the primary when a write request is complete.
-mean the xlog has been processed by the sync.
-Thus the data form the request
+This doesn't mean the xlog has been processed by the standby.
+Thus the data
-will not be immediately available on the sync until it has processed the xlogs
+from the request will not be immediately available on the standby until it has
-from the request.
+processed the xlogs from the request a short time later.

 ## error
 `error` is emitted when there is an unrecoverable error with the client.